hwikgren/PNANetwork/NetworkCreation/Readme.md

 Using <b>names.csv and connections.csv</b> one can create a one-mode co-occurence network of persons attested in PNA.
 The weight of an edge equals the number of times two persons co-occur in different documents.

-Using <b>namesWeighted.csv and connectionsWeighted.csv</b> one can create a one-mode co-occurence network of persons attested in PNA.
+Using <b>names.csv and connectionsWeighted.csv</b> one can create a one-mode co-occurence network of persons attested in PNA.
 The edge weights in this network have been normalized as follows.
 For each document in which two persons co-occur, subtract 1 from the total number of persons attested in the document and divide 1 by the difference \[1/(n-1)].
 To calculate the edge weight, add up the weights in all the documents.
 ***Tero: eikö niin, että names.csv ja namesWeighted.csv ovat täsmälleen sama tiedosto?
 Siinä tapauksessa namesWeighted.csv lienee tarpeeton?***

 Using <b>bimodal.csv</b> one can create a two-mode network of documents and the individuals appearing in them.